 Table of Contents

-A betta tank size is always a big debate among betta fish hobbyists, particularly newbies.
+A betta tank size is often a topic of debate among betta fish hobbyists, particularly among newbies.
 The tank sizes for betta fish start from bowls and 1-gallon tanks to 100+ gallons.
-It’s up to betta owners’ limitations on how he goes with their favorite tank size, not ignoring his fish friend.
-Our task is here to provide you with the considerations of each tank size of our personal experiences and most betta enthusiasts.
+It’s up to betta owners to determine how well he suits their favorite tank size, not ignoring his fish friends.
+Our task is to provide you with considerations for each tank size based on our personal experiences and those of most betta enthusiasts.

 Keeping a betta in a 3-gallon tank is a popular topic regarding tank size among betta owners.
 If you explore the betta enthusiasts in different forums, communities, and other online sources, you will come up with two main types of betta owners.
 One type of person strongly advocates for larger tanks, shaming the others, while others stand up for smaller tank owners.